For Prospective Graduate Students

 There are a number of ways to find doctoral/postdoctoral funding to work in my Lab.
 Please visit following websites for various doctoral/postdoctoral funding schemes:

-Project 2: Waxes and climate change: stress and behaviour trade-offs. (position filled)
+Project 2: Waxes and climate change: stress and behaviour trade-offs in Drosophila

 # to apply to these projects refer to PhD admissions page.

-Note: If someone having interest in any of the above areas advised to directly write me.
+Note: If someone having interest in any of the above positions advised to directly write me.